4 min read

-Hong Kong is a globalized city where multiple cultures around the world integrated.
-During pregnancy, pregnant women often get different advice from the others, which may be contradictory sometimes.
+Hong Kong is a globalized city where multiple cultures around the world are integrated.
+During pregnancy, pregnant women often get different advice from others, which may be contradictory sometimes.
 With a rich history spanning thousands of years, Chinese culture has considerable influence over life events, including pregnancy and childbirth.

 We invited two experts to discuss topics on pregnancy and childbirth from both Eastern and Western Medicine perspectives.